 Ebates.
 Ebates is a popular cash-back shopping portal that helps you earn extra income every time you shop online.
 What shoppers may not know is they also have a browser extension that, like Honey, scans sites where you shop online for cashback offers and automatically applies promo codes to your purchases.
 You must be a member to earn rewards through Ebates, but it’s free to join and use.

 Paribus.
-How many times have you made a purchase one day, only to discover the price on the item drops a few days later?
+How many times have you made a purchase one day, only to find a lower price later?
 When you use Paribus, you receive a price adjustment without any extra work!
 Paribus tracks your online shopping receipts and seeks price adjustment refunds when an original price drops.
 The service takes 25 percent of what you receive if they successfully find you a refund (and nothing if they don’t).
 If you don’t track prices after you make purchases, Paribus is a no-brainer way to get a little money back with zero effort.

 Shopkick.
 The Shopkick app lets you earn rewards points, or Kicks, when you shop at participating locations.
 You earn Kicks just for walking into a store, and then on every item you purchase.
 The Kicks can later be redeemed for gift cards to a variety of popular stores or even restaurants like Starbucks.
 It’s comparable to a credit card rewards program (without pesky balances and APRs), and the app is completely free.